romainlafarguette/romainlafarguette.github.io/_pages/missions.md

 ### Tunisia (2020)
 * IMF technical assistance mission with the Central Bank of Tunisia
-  * Liquidity forecasting
+  * Liquidity management and forecasting

 ### South Korea (2020)
-* IMF technical assistance mission
+* IMF technical assistance mission to the Bank of Korea
-  * Foreign reserves management
+  * Foreign reserves management and portfolio management

 ### Morocco (2020)
 * IMF technical assistance mission to the Bank Al-Maghrib
-  * Foreign exchange interventions
+  * Foreign exchange interventions and FX modeling

 ### Democratic Republic of Congo (2020)
 * IMF program negotiations